-Certificate IV Information, Digital Media & Technology: 3D Animation & Visual Effects
+Certificate IV in Digital Media Technologies: 3D Animation & Visual Effects

 This course provides the skills and knowledge for an individual to be competent to design, develop and use digital media technologies in a 3D environment as well as working independently or as part of a larger development team.
 The course specifically covers how to Create 3D models, How to add textures to 3D Models, creating various forms of animation, adding textures to various 3D artwork and creating visually enhancing effects in a 3D environment.

 The training is delivered via a number of high quality online learning environments including video and interactive audiovisual environments.
 The ACIT online learning portal provides the logical and sequential structure of the course.
 Students are given access to the learning portal which also provides the means to interact with their trainer, submit work, and receive feedback.
 Students are awarded the qualification on successful completion of the assessment activities and demonstration of competence in the workplace.